IjzerenHein/famous-flex/docs/LayoutContext.md

     scale: [1, 1, 1],
     skew: [0, 0, 0],
     rotate: [Math.PI, 0, 0],
+    opacity: 1
   })
 }
 ```

 **Params**

-- node `LayoutNode` | `String` | `Array.Element` - layout-node, node-id or array-element
+- node `Object` | `String` - context-node or node-id
-- set `Object` - properties: size, origin, align, translate, scale, rotate & skew
+- set `Object` - properties: size, origin, align, translate, scale, rotate, skew & opacity

 <a name="module_LayoutContext#resolveSize"></a>
 ###layoutContext.resolveSize(node)
-Resolve the size of a layout-node by accessing the `getSize` function
+Resolve the size of a context-node by accessing the `getSize` function
 of the renderable.

 **Example:**